cgwire/kitsu/CONTRIBUTING.md

 ## Feature requests

 Another great way to contribute is to propose new feature ideas.
-For that we use the Canny platform.
-It allows you to post new capabilities you would like to see into Kitsu or to vote for already listed requests.
+For that, we use the Canny platform.
+It allows you to post new capabilities you would like to see in Kitsu or to vote for already listed requests.

 [Post a feature request ](https://cgwire.canny.io/)